MrDham/OpenTheremin_V4_with_MIDI/README.md

 The development of these controllers by the late 2010’s led to the development of software synths that can be interesting to play with a theremin because of their great Pitch Bend Range of 48 semitones allowing long glissandos.
 Somehow, MPE also incidentaly formalized the way to interact with monophonic continuous controlers.

-For the technical detail, a global principle of MPE is to define one or two zones (called Upper and Lower Zone), each one having a Manager Channel (1 or 16) and a group of Member Channels (between Channel 2 and Channel 15).
-These Member Channels are purposed to distribute the polyphonic notes when using a polyphonic controller, each note being taken as a monophonic instrument.
-This way, each note can have its own Pitch Bend, its own Aftertouch and its own Continuous Controlers.
-Hence the name of “polyphonic expression”.

-A common setting of MPE synths is to have Pich Bend Range of Manager Channel set to 2 and Pitch Bend Range of Member Channels set to 48.

-Without entering into too much detail here, the theremin being monophonic, it simply needs to use one of the Member Channels (e.g. Channel 2 for the Lower Zone) and to have Pitch Bend Range set to 48 to be able to control properly a MPE synth.

 ### Installation
 1. Download ZIP file from the green "<> Code" icon and unzip the file in proper directory.
 2. Open up the Arduino IDE (install it from https://www.arduino.cc/)